Written and published on 30 July 2018; revised

 From this painting, I surmise he felt that women hated him, or conversely, that he hated women, but may have felt it too dangerous to portray that feeling …Link: “Judith Beheading Holofernes,” by Caravaggio, circa 1598-1599 [photo by Architas, 1 June 2018], in Wikimedia Commons … https://upload.wikimedia.org/wikipedia/commons/b/b2/Caravaggio_Judith_Beheading_Holofernes.jpg … CC BY-SA 4.0 International

 I have a theory he was a wild and violent person, who believed everyone else, at heart, was like him, only pretending not to be.
-I feel he was sarcastic and vindictive with regard to the Catholic Church.
+I feel he was sarcastic and vindictive with regard to the Christian church of the day.

 In this painting, I feel he might have been making fun of a monk, who had distained him.
 I feel Caravaggio painted himself as the angel of solace in the painting, and the monk as swooning in ecstasy at his physical beauty, rather than in religious ecstasy.
 If true, this painting reflects the Heresy of Physical Form, of which I spoke in another blog …Image: “Francis of Assisi in Ecstasy,” by Caravaggio, c.
 1595 [Wadsworth Atheneum, Hartford], in Wikimedia Commons … https://commons.wikimedia.org/wiki/File:Saint_Francis_of_Assisi_in_Ecstasy-Caravaggio_(c.1595).jpg … public domain